 - Review companies offering or originating private loans.

-The respective House and Senate bills had strong bipartisan support and were expected to pass.
+The respective House and Senate bills had strong bipartisan support and were expected to pass without modification.
 Many states had eyes on Florida as they determined their own reaction to federal SAFE Act requirements.

 The SAFE Act doesn’t require mortgage loan originator licensing for business-purpose loans secured by one- to four-unit residential properties.
 Despite this, states continue to eye the trend, primarily due to the ease in regulating collateral type over loan purpose.
-Florida would be the fourth state to push in this direction, after Utah, Oregon and Idaho.
+Florida would be the 11th state to push in this direction.

 If you’re a private lender, this circumstance is—or should be—a scary one, regardless of your plans to enter the Florida market.
 Beyond the not insignificant financial burden that licensing compliance places on small businesses, it points to the increasing inevitability of similar regulation passing across the U.S. Startlingly, that inevitability is not because state governments see a specific need for additional oversight of private lenders.